deephaven-examples/deephaven-ib/README.md

 [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) combines the low-cost trading of [Interactive Brokers](https://www.interactivebrokers.com/) with the analytical power and ease of use of [Deephaven Community Core](https://github.com/deephaven/deephaven-core) to yield an open, quantitative trading platform.
-Basically, an open platform for building a quantitative hedge fund or for performing quantitative trading in your personal account.
+Basically, it provides an open platform for building a quantitative hedge fund or for performing quantitative trading in your personal account.

 [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) supports trading essentially all common